lydtechconsulting/micronaut-rest-java/README.md

 ## Component Tests

-Demonstrates spinning up the application in a docker container and hitting this via the REST API to create, retrieve, update, and delete an item.
+The component tests bring up the application in a docker container and hit this via the REST API to create, retrieve, update, and delete an item.

 For more on the component tests see: https://github.com/lydtechconsulting/component-test-framework